-UV light or UV ray is classified into three components ultraviolet A (UVA), ultraviolet B (UVB) and ultraviolet C (UVC).
+UV light or UV ray is classified into three components: ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC).
 Following is the table explaining the characteristics of these components:

 - Ultraviolet A (UVA):

-- Most of the UV (98.7%) that reaches us on the earth’s surface is of type UVA and is affected by the ozone.
+- Most of the UV (98.7%) that reaches us on the earth’s surface is of type UVA and is affected by the ozone

 - Fading of paints and dyes.

-- It is the cause of skin cancer called melanoma.
+- UVA causes skin cancer called melanoma.

 - Ultraviolet B (UVB):

 - 1.3% of the UV reaches the earth’s surface and is highly affected by ozone.

 - These rays are responsible for sunburn and tan.